How Long Do Cast Iron Pipes Last?

 When replacing cast iron, you have several excellent modern alternatives.
 Here's how the top options compare:

-PVC (Polyvinyl Chloride) is the go-to choice for replacing cast iron sewer and drain lines.
+PVC (Polyvinyl Chloride) is the go-to choice for replacing cast iron sewer and drain lines in 2026.
 It's lightweight, corrosion-proof, easy to cut and join, and costs a fraction of cast iron.
-It carries an expected lifespan of 50 to 100+ years.
+It carries an expected lifespan of up to 100 years and has a smooth interior that resists the buildup that destroys older systems.

 ABS (Acrylonitrile Butadiene Styrene) is another solid choice for drain-waste-vent systems.
-It's slightly more impact-resistant than PVC in cold temperatures and installs similarly.
+It's strong, easy to install, and performs well underground, though it's slightly less flexible than PVC and can degrade more over time.
 Both ABS and PVC are accepted by most building codes for residential drain replacement.

-PEX is the preferred modern material for water supply lines.
-Its flexibility makes it easy to route through walls and tight spaces — a major advantage when doing partial replacements without full wall demolition.
+PEX is the preferred modern material for water supply lines (not drain lines).
+Its flexibility makes it easy to route through walls and tight spaces, a major advantage when doing partial replacements without full wall demolition.
+To understand how PEX and other materials protect against future failures, read our guide on corrosion-resistant plumbing pipes.

 If you're considering a full plumbing overhaul beyond just the drain lines, our whole house repiping guide walks through costs and material comparisons in detail.